 - Subject (such as the user--except for daemons).

 - Audience, which is the app for which the token was generated.

 - App (the client) that asked for the token.
 In the case of web apps, this app might be the same as the audience.

 Depending on how your client is built, it can use one (or several) of the authentication flows supported by the Microsoft identity platform.
 These flows can produce various tokens (ID tokens, refresh tokens, access tokens) and authorization codes.
 They require different tokens to make them work.
 This table provides an overview.

 |Hybrid OIDC flow||x||x|

-Tokens issued via the implicit mode have a length limitation due to being passed back to the browser via the URL (where
+Tokens issued via the implicit mode have a length limitation because they're passed back to the browser via the URL, where

-fragment).
-Some browsers have a limit on the size of the URL that can be put in the browser bar and fail when it is too long.
-Thus, these tokens do not have
+fragment.
+Some browsers have a limit on the size of the URL that can be put in the browser bar and fail when it's too long.
+As a result, these tokens don't have